T

 landmark

-• Check for any events or exhibitions happening in the hall.
+• Check if there are any events or exhibitions happening during your visit.

 4. Evening